-But many of the Lehigh Valley properties around us are wooded.
+But many of the Lehigh Valley and Buxmont area properties are wooded.
 Typically, with wooded properties, technicians should physically enter the woods around your property (as far as 20 to 30 yards) and start spraying there.
 It’s important to target areas of heavy debris and rocks where rodents live.
 Rodents, such as mice, are often giving a free ride to ticks onto your property.

 After spraying in the woods, the technician should work their way back into the lawn, spraying there, too (approximately 10 yards back from the woods, creating an extra barrier).

-Professionals are trained to know where and how to apply product and this can make a big difference in the overall success of a treatment plan.
+Professionals are trained to know where and how to apply the tick control product and this can make a big difference in the overall success of a treatment plan.
 They’re going to know exactly where to treat in order to have the best possible results.

 In addition, when it comes to spraying, a professional is going to have superior equipment that will apply product much more effectively than a store-bought backpack sprayer or spreader that you might have picked up yourself.

-There is also a big difference in the products being used by a professional versus what you can buy at the store.
+There is also a big difference in the tick control products being used by a professional versus what you can buy at the store.
 The effectiveness of store-bought products can vary greatly.